 This jet lag recovery spot plus a visit to the free Butterfly World were some of the delights found while exploring Changi International's three terminals.
 I was intrigued that the Duty Free Liquor Shops offered sample tastings of the local signature drink, Singapore Sling.
 I did not imbibe, having arrived early after a Red Eye from Perth.
 After breakfast at the Hong Kong Dessert Bar, I made my way to Chinatown via taxi.
-(Quicker than the public transport trains and buses and not as expensive as in Australia).

 I arrived the day the downtown food market on Raffles Quay reopened after refurbishment.
 I enjoyed a cheap, filling meal at Lau Pa Sat Festival Pavilion, where a melting pot of street food like hot chilli crabs and cold mugs of Tiger Beer were on tap.
 Singapore is known as the food capital of Asia for good reason!

 I walked to the waterfront for dazzling night lights above the Marina Sands Casino Complex and the Singapore Flyer, and acted like a camera-mad tourist to the iconic Merlion.
 (With the head of a lion and the body of a fish, it is a mascot and national personification of Singapore.)